plone/plone.api/docs/contribute/develop.rst

 Python tools
 ------------

 * tox automation - tox aims to automate and standardize testing in Python.
 It is part of a larger vision of easing the packaging, testing and release process of Python software.
-Install with `pip install tox`
+Install with `pip install tox`.

 Build the documentation with